ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 of paint.
 Put a coot of thh on the part
 of the timber whieh is to go into the
 ground, and he odds, “there is not a ■
-who will live to see it rot
+who will live to see it rot.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:mdu:batch_mdu_douglass_ver01:data:sn85038292:0041562377A:1876042201:0079/pct:84.897211,74.338388,11.418685,7.552780/!600,600/0/default.jpg"/>
 </td>